Taebetta/Wrangle-and-Analyze-Data-Udacity-Data-Analyst-Nanodegree-Project-4/README.md

 ## Introduction <a name="Introduction"></a>

-In this project, I analysed the A/B testing result from the e-commerce website.
-I started the project by cleaning data, setting up hypotheses, calculate probability and conduct the hypothesis testing.
+In this project, I wrangle the data of tweet from the WeRateDogs twitter account along with the image prediction data set.
+After wrangled data, I come up with the analysis based on both data set.
+Finally, deliver two reports which are wrangle report which use for communication internally, and act report to report findings to the public.

 ## Udacity's Project Instruction <a name="instruction"></a>
 Real-world data rarely comes clean.
 Using Python and its libraries, you will gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
 This is called data wrangling.
 You will document your wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.